covcom/388COM/Week_08_Wearables/README.md

     </receiver>
     ```

-    Note here the intent-filter string is the same as the one we defind as INTENT_KEY in CountingService.java.
+    Note here the intent-filter string is the same as the one we defined as INTENT_KEY in CountingService.java.

 10. Open DisplayActivity.java, insert the following into the `onCreate()` method